kul-optec/cyqlone/README.md

 ```

 Replace `laptop` by `desktop` if your hardware supports AVX-512.
 If sufficient RAM is available, the number of parallel build jobs can be increased.

+Manual installation using CMake (without the Conan package manager) is also supported, provided that the necessary dependencies are installed.

 ## Related projects